junxit/us-congress-bills-110/metadata.md

 - 2008-06-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 833.
 - 2008-06-26 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S6300-6302; text as passed Senate: CR S6300-6302)
 - 2008-06-26 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S6300-6302; text as passed Senate: CR S6300-6302)
+- 2008-06-27 — Message on Senate action sent to the House.
+- 2008-07-08 — Held at the desk.
+- 2008-07-08 — Received in the House.
+- 2008-07-22 — Cleared for White House.
+- 2008-07-22 — Considered under suspension of the rules. (consideration: CR H6736-6740)
+- 2008-07-22 — DEBATE - The House proceeded with forty minutes of debate on S. 2565.
+- 2008-07-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-07-22 — Mr. Scott (VA) moved to suspend the rules and pass the bill.
+- 2008-07-22 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6736-6739)
+- 2008-07-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6736-6739)